De Facto Relationships

 Although a de facto relationship usually needs to have existed for at least two years to be considered one, there are some exceptions.
 We recommend that you talk to us for advice specific to your situation.

-The legal relevance of a de facto relationship
+What is the legal relevance of a de facto relationship

 The legal recognition of a de facto relationship is necessary to access certain remedies for a financial settlement under family law legislation in the event of a break up.